 • Photocopy of Form I-797 if you cannot provide a permanent resident card

-After USCIS processes your I-131 for a reentry permit, you will receive a writen notice of the date of your biometric services appointment where your fingerprint, photo and signature will be taken.
-This step is required.
+After USCIS processes your I-131 for a reentry permit, you will receive a written notice of the date of your biometric services appointment where your fingerprint, photo, and signature will be taken.

 How long is the reentry permit good for?

 You can use the reentry permit to apply for admission for up to two years.
-If necessary, you are able to leave the U.S. while your I-131 is pending and you are not required to be physically in the U.S. when USCIS approves your application.
+If necessary, you can leave the U.S. while your I-131 is pending.
+You are not required to be physically in the U.S. when USCIS approves your application.

 How long does it take to get advance parole?

-You can expect processing time to take on average 3-5 months.
-Discuss with your immigration lawyer the most accurate time frames to account for service center delays.
+You can expect processing time to take on average 4-7 months.

-For those who hold refugee or asylee status but are not lawful permanent residents, you are required to have a Refugee Travel Document in order to return to the United States after being overseas; exceptions for those who have an Advance Parole Document.
-Upon entry at the U.S. port-of-entry, you should show your refugee travel document to the DHS officer.
+For those who hold refugee or asylee status but are not lawful permanent residents, you are required to have a Refugee Travel Document to return to the United States after being overseas; exceptions for those who have an Advance Parole Document.
+Upon entry at the U.S. port of entry, you should show your refugee travel document to the DHS officer.

 To apply for a refugee travel document, you will need the following: